Cost of living in Canada: Your guide

 First up, some handy at-a-glance facts to know about Canada if you’re considering moving there:

 One of the most important things to know before moving to a new country is how far your money will go.
-Prices in Canada are broadly comparable to the UK, except for groceries which are around 20% more expensive.
+Prices in Canada are broadly comparable to the UK, except for groceries which are around 27% more expensive5.

-But if you’re a newcomer and haven’t yet achieved permanent resident status, you’ll need to take out private health insurance in your province or region.
+But if you’re a newcomer and don't yet have permanent resident status, you’ll need to take out private health insurance in your province or region.
+Getting your card can take up to three months7, so private coverage is very important during this period.
 However, you can still access emergency medical services for free.

-Newcomers and non-citizens can open a bank account in Canada.
+Newcomers and non-citizens can open a bank account in Canada8.
 You don’t necessarily need a job or regular income, but you will need to meet the identity requirements and open your account in person.
-You can find more information on this here.
+Read our guide for more information on how to open a Canadian bank account.

 Many of the major banks even offer dedicated accounts just for newcomers, with low or no fees, or other special offers.
 For example, Royal Bank of Canada (RBC), TD Bank and Bank of Montreal (BMO).

-Before you can find a job in Canada, you’ll need to apply for your Social Insurance Number (SIN).
+Before you can find a job in Canada, you’ll need to apply for your Social Insurance Number (SIN)14.
 It’s a good idea to do this almost as soon as you arrive.
+You can even check out the list of required documents before getting to Canada.

 The first and most important thing you’ll need to move to Canada is a visa.
 Let’s take a look at a few options that could suit your circumstances.

-If you’re aged between 18 and 30, you can apply to the International Experience Canada (IEC) programme.
-This lets you live and work in Canada for up to two years.
+If you’re aged between 18 and 30, you can apply to the International Experience Canada (IEC) programme for a Canadian working holiday visa.
+This lets you live and work in Canada for up to two years17.

 But if your application is successful, you and your family will have the legal right to settle in Canada and get a brand new business off the ground.

 Another route into Canada for UK residents is with a work permit.
-There are two kinds - an open work permit and an employer-specific work permit.
+There are two kinds of work permit19 - an open work permit and an employer-specific work permit.
 In both cases, you’re likely to need a valid job offer in place.

-Open work permits are only issued in specific circumstances (you can find some examples here)
+Open work permits are only issued in specific circumstances (you can find some examples here), while employer-specific permits lay out strict conditions on who you can work for and how long you can stay in Canada to work.

-It all sounds very time-consuming, but Express Entry applications are submitted using an efficient online system and tend to be processed within 6 months or even less¹⁰.
+It all sounds very time-consuming, but Express Entry applications are submitted using an efficient online system and tend to be processed within 6 months or even less.

-You can also be sponsored for permanent residency by a family member who is a Canadian citizen or permanent resident.
+You can also be sponsored for permanent residency by a family member who is a Canadian citizen or permanent resident21.

 If you’re approaching retirement age, you may well have an eye on Canada as a potential retirement destination.
 It’s easy to see why, as Canada offers great healthcare facilities and a high standard of living.